mswanson-me/star-trek-tng-quiz-app/README.md

 Quiz apps aren't really exciting, but they do involve quite a bit.
 While this is a boot camp project, it is not a 'code by numbers' kind of thing.

+## Usage

+Clone the repo and open 'index.html' in your browser.

 ## Lessons Learned

 * Event listeners should only be invoked once -- This caused more headaches than I care to admit.